 A typical appliance repair emergency could be a leak or smoke or even flames coming from the home appliance.

-If an appliance emergency happens in your house, unplug the appliance right away and call Fremont Appliance Repair for local appliance repair in Fremont.
+If an appliance emergency happens in your house, unplug the appliance right away and call Wells Appliance Repair for local appliance repair in Fremont.
 If there is an electrical fire resulting from one of the appliances inside your home, we recommend calling the local fire department before attempting to extinguish the fire yourself.

 An electrical fire is scary and very dangerous, but there are a couple of ways to be prepared in case of an emergency.
 If an appliance is in flames, it’s very important not to panic and to remain calm.
 Follow our simple guidelines below to keep your home safe from electrical fires.